juli32bit/RoadMap/README.md

 # **Multilingual CV**

 ## **Description**
 A responsive, multilingual CV template designed to showcase my developer skills, education, and professional experience.
 This template includes a toggle button for switching between English and Brazilian Portuguese (PT-BR), catering to a diverse audience.
-Built using HTML, CSS, and JavaScript, it's easily customizable for different profiles. https://road-map-bay.vercel.app/
+Built using HTML, CSS, and JavaScript, it's easily customizable for different profiles.
+Link to the project already deployed: https://road-map-bay.vercel.app/

 ---
 ## **Features**
 - 🌐 **Multilingual Support**: Toggle between English and PT-BR seamlessly.
 - 📱 **Responsive Design**: Optimized for desktop, tablet, and mobile devices.